 - Goals Essay--strongly encouraged to include SOU courses that implicate your areas of interest

 - Writing Sample--an essay or research paper with outside references is strongly encouraged

 Application materials will be evaluated according to the professional judgment of faculty concerning the applicant's suitability for the Master in Interdisciplinary Studies program and the availability of faculty and programs to meet the student’s goals.

 Letters of Recommendation:

 Submit two letters of recommendation using the Letter of Recommendation Form included in this packet.
 We advise that you request your letters at least two (2) months before the application deadline.
-It is the applicant's responsibility to insure that all letters reach the Garth Pittman at the address below.
+It is the applicant's responsibility to ensure that all letters reach the Program Coordinator at 1250 Siskiyou Blvd., Ashland, OR 97520.

 Missing File Items:

-Applicants who submit their application before March 15th will be notified if any information is missing from their files.
-It is the applicant's responsibility to check on the completeness of her/his file, to contact sources, and to keep the Program Coordinator informed of any changes of address, phone number or email.
+Applicants who submit their application before March 15 will be notified if any information is missing from their files.
+It is the applicant's responsibility to check on the completeness of her/his file, to contact sources, and to inform Graduate Studies of any changes of address, phone number or email.